Redcoat Air Cargo: History

-The company started operations in 1976 using a Bristol Britannia leased from Geminair.
+Established in 1976, the company started operations on 27 May 1977 using a Bristol Britannia leased from Geminair.
 It used the aircraft to operate cargo flights from the United Kingdom to West Africa.
-It later bought its own Britannias, several being ex Royal Air Force Transport Command aircraft (including at least one previously operated by Air Faisal), and by 1979 was also operating freight charters for the Ministry of Defence.
+It later bought its own Britannias, some being ex Royal Air Force Transport Command aircraft (including at least one previously operated by Air Faisal), and by 1979 was also operating freight charters for the Ministry of Defence.

-The crash of the Britannia in 1980 led to the purchase of a Canadair CL-44 from British Cargo Airlines.
-Delay in acquiring the aircraft from the official receiver and subsequent engine problems led to cash flow issues and in 1982 the company entered voluntary liquidation.
+The crash of a Britannia in February 1980 led to the purchase of a Canadair CL-44 from British Cargo Airlines.
+Delay in acquiring the aircraft from the receiver and subsequent engine problems led to cash flow issues and in spring 1982 the company entered voluntary liquidation.